FelixPcll/desk-access-system/README.md

 ## What's Electron

-Electron is a framework for JavaScript that allows you to create a desktop app using web dev construction, either for Windows, IOS and Linux.
+Electron is a framework for Node JS.
+(JavaScript based language) that allows you to create a desktop app using web dev construction, either for Windows, IOS and Linux.
 In the words of the creators, it's to "Build cross platform desktop apps with JavaScript, HTML, and CSS".

 More informations on [this link](https://electronjs.org/).